iashishbhandari/ABNetworkKit/README.md

 ###  ABRequestProtocol

-An enum Request needs to be created for encapsulation of all attributes and actions required to make an URLRequest for a URL session.
-It will confirm to `ABRequestProtocol`
+A Request enumeration needs to be created for encapsulation of all attributes and actions required to make a URLRequest for the underlying URL session.
+It will conform to `ABRequestProtocol`

 ```swift